ali20480/OpenMENA/README.md

 Assembling the OpenMENA PCB can be challenging due to the use of tiny surface-mount components.
 To alleviate this, we **offer support** for assembling and shipping the OpenMENA hardware platform to fellow researcher, for more information feel free to send an email at: **asafa@hbku.edu.qa** and we will be in touch.

+The BOM can be generated from the schematic in KiCAD.

 If you are using this work, please cite as follows:

 Ali Safa, Farida Mohsen, Zainab Ali, Bo Wang, & Amine Bermak.
 (2025).
 OpenMENA: An Open-Source Memristor Interfacing and Compute Board for Neuromorphic Edge-AI Applications.